anusha-murali/anusha-murali.github.io/np.md

 The first algorithm randomly assigns each $u \in V$ to either $S$ or $T$ , such that each edge has a 1/2 probability of crossing the cut, leading to an average outcome of 1/2 of the edges in the graph crossing the cut, which is 1/2 of the optimal solution (every edge crosses the cut).

+The second algorithm begins with all vertices on one side of the cut, and deterministically switches a vertex to the other side if it increases the number of edges crossing the cut until the size of the cut can no longer be increased in this manner.
+This type of algorithm is a local search algorithm, and also results in a 1/2-approximation.

 ## 3. Euclidean Traveling Salesman Problem